UniCMs: A Unified Consistency Model For Efficient Multimodal Generation and Understanding: Experiments

-\textbf{Qualitative Results.} Figure~\ref{fig:t2i_comparison} provides a visual comparison between Show-o with a CFG scale of 10 and Show-o Turbo without CFG across various sampling steps on 512 resolution.
-It can be observed that the images generated by Show-o with 2 steps are collapsed, while our model addresses this issue.
-More results of our Show-o Turbo are provided in Figure~\ref{fig:show}.
-These studies prove that Show-o Turbo has the ability to perform effective sampling with fewer steps.
+\textbf{Qualitative Results.} Figure~\ref{fig:t2i_comparison} provides a visual comparison among image generation models across various sampling steps.
+It can be observed that UniCMs can still generate clear high-quality images in 2 to 4 sampling steps without CFG, and the overall visual effect is comparable to models such as Show-o~\cite{xie2024show} and SD3~\cite{esser2024scaling} that require dozens of sampling steps.
+Additional results of UniCMs are presented in Figure~\ref{fig:show}, demonstrating effective sampling performance with fewer steps.

-Figure~\ref{fig:pdf_two_columns} visualizes the text sampling trajectory of Show-o Turbo for several MMU cases.
-As shown, Show-o Turbo can complete the prediction of 16 tokens in fewer than 10 iterations, due to the ability to predict multiple successive tokens in one iteration and correctly guess the later tokens.
+Figure~\ref{fig:pdf_two_columns} visualizes the text sampling trajectory of UniCMs for several MMU cases.
+As shown, UniCMs can complete the prediction of 16 tokens in fewer than 10 iterations, due to the ability to predict multiple successive tokens in one iteration and correctly guess the later tokens.

-We also showcase the performance of Show-o Turbo in image inpainting and extrapolation in Appendix~\ref{sec:Inpainting}.
-Show-o Turbo can effectively complete both tasks in just four steps without requiring additional fine-tuning.
+We also showcase the performance of UniCMs in image inpainting and extrapolation in Appendix~\ref{sec:Inpainting}, Figure~\ref{fig:inpainting} and Figure~\ref{fig:extrapolation}.
+UniCMs effectively complete both tasks in four steps without extra training.